 Understanding Pet Diabetes

 Pet diabetes, or diabetes mellitus, is a metabolic condition that happens when the pancreas does not create sufficient amounts of insulin for the body to use sugars, proteins, and fats for fuel.
 It's a condition found in pets that are overweight, older, or on a medication known to cause diabetes.
-Our team at Pleasant View & Juniata Veterinary Clinic in Mifflintown can help your pet manage his or her diabetes at our clinic.
+Our team at Pleasant View & Juniata Veterinary Clinic can help your pet manage his or her diabetes at our clinic.

 How Pets Develop Diabetes